History of North Carolina: Civil Rights Movement

 In 1931, the Negro Voters League was formed in Raleigh to press for voter registration.
 The city had an educated and politically sophisticated black middle class; by 1946 the League had succeeded in registering 7,000 black voters, an achievement in the segregated South, since North Carolina had essentially disfranchised blacks with provisions of a new constitution in 1899, excluding them from the political system and strengthening its system of white supremacy through Jim Crow laws.

-The work of racial desegregation and enforcement of constitutional civil rights for African Americans continued throughout the state.
-In the first half of the 20th century, other African Americans voted with their feet, moving in the Great Migration from rural areas to northern and midwestern cities where there were industrial jobs.
+The work of opposing racial segregation and demanding enforcement of constitutional civil rights for African Americans continued throughout the state.
 During World War II, Durham's Black newspaper, The Carolina Times, edited by Louis Austin, took the lead in promoting the "Double V" strategy among civil rights activists.
 The strategy was to energize blacks to fight victory abroad against the Germans and Japanese while fighting for victory at home against white supremacy and racial oppression.
 Activists demanded an end to racial inequality in education, politics, economics, and the armed forces.

 In 1960, nearly 25% of the state residents were African American: 1,114,907 citizens who had been living without their full constitutional rights.
 African-American college students began the sit-in movement at the Woolworth's lunch counter in Greensboro on February 1, 1960, sparking a wave of sit-ins across the American South.
 They continued the Greensboro sit-ins sporadically for several months until, on July 25, African Americans were at last allowed to eat at Woolworth's.
 Integration of public facilities followed.
 During 1963 in Greenville, there was a boycott of Christmas lights, known as the Black Christmas boycott to protest the lack of hiring of black employees during the Christmas season.

 Together with continued activism in states throughout the South and raising awareness throughout the country, African Americans' moral leadership gained the passage of the federal Civil Rights Act of 1964 and the Voting Rights Act of 1965 under President Lyndon B. Johnson.
 Throughout the state, African Americans began to participate fully in political life.